Time

 Cost

-If you want to replace an old, cracked tile floor or another type of flooring with new ceramic tile, it’s absolutely imperative that you create a solid setting base for the new tile.
-If you’re working over a wood subfloor, cement board is the right choice for your tile base.
-No matter what you’re told at a home center, it’s not a good idea to install tile directly over plywood, especially in a damp area like a bathroom.
+It’s never a good idea to install tile directly over plywood, especially in a damp area like a bathroom.
 Because plywood expands and contracts beneath the ceramic tile, grout and tile failure (loose tiles and cracked crumbling grout) is just a matter of time.
-A correctly installed cement board provides a very stable base that’s permanently bound to the tile with thin-set mortar so your new tile floor will last a very long time.
+Correctly installed cement board provides a very stable base that’s permanently bound to the tile with thin-set mortar so your new tile floor will last a very long time.
 “Correctly installed” is the key.

 To determine your subfloor construction, pull off a heating grate and look at the exposed subfloor edges.
 Here’s how to prepare the most common subfloor types: